 The term ‘superfoods’ means that the food is rich in a variety of nutrients.
 They are extremely beneficial to your health, which in turn improves your quality of life since they help prevent diseases.
+Superfoods contain powerful antioxidants, fight free radicals that attack our cells, and slow the premature aging of organs and tissues.

-Therefore they are considered powerful allies of our health, meaning we should consume them regularly.
+Therefore, they are considered powerful allies of our health, meaning we should consume them regularly.

 You should consider including these foods in your diet if you want to improve different parts of your organism, such as your bones, vision and the functioning of your brain, arthritis, in addition to other health benefits.